 Step 2: Confirm When the Withholding Obligation Arises

-Under current EOPT rules, the obligation to withhold arises when the income has become payable.
-In BIR regulations, โpayableโ means the obligation is already due, demandable, or legally enforceable.
-The same rule also states that withholding may arise when the income payment is accrued or recorded as an expense or asset in the payorโs books, or when the seller issues the sales invoice or other adequate supporting document, whichever comes first.
-Because of this, businesses should avoid describing the rule as purely a cash basis.
+Under current EOPT rules, the withholding obligation arises when income becomes payable, demandable, or enforceable.
+Withholding may also occur when the payment is accrued, recorded as an expense or asset, or when the seller issues an invoice.
+Businesses should avoid describing the rule as purely a cash basis.

 Step 3: Establish the Correct Tax Base